 That’s why an electric toothbrush should not be chosen solely on cost.
 Certainly, price may be a factor in your decision – but I always recommend you save for the best toothbrush you can afford.

-Here’s another way to look at it: a high quality electric toothbrush is an investment in your health.
-An electric toothbrush around the £100 mark may seem a great deal of money to spend on one – but if you consider that it may last for up to four years, that’s only a little more than £2 every month.
+Here’s another way to look at it: a high quality electric toothbrush is an investment in your health – at around the £100 mark may seem a great deal of money to spend on one – but if you consider that it may last for up to four years, that’s only a little more than £2 every month.

 In short: Choose based on performance and features first, and price second.

-Want to invest in an power toothbrush but the prices just seem too high?
+Want to invest in an electronic toothbrush but the prices just seem too high?
 See our cheap electric toothbrush recommendations for buying a quality brush without the big price tag.

 FAQ’s About Electric Toothbrushes